 The United Arab Emirates is well known for having a business-friendly environment, favorable tax structure, and a straightforward legal framework.
 However, the UAE, like any other country, also goes through a set of problems which potentially results in some challenges while investing in the country.
-But if you are a career-driven, dedicated individual who is enthusiastic about the wider scope and outreach this country has to offer then make sure you build yourself up for these common challenges that come your way while setting up a business in the UAE.
+But if you are a career-driven, dedicated individual who is enthusiastic about the wider scope and outreach this country has to offer then make sure you build yourself up for these common challenges that come your way while forming a business in the UAE.

 Let’s have a look at few of the most common challenges that are likely to be faced by an entrepreneur or firm in the UAE: